mirko-pace/articles/evcs_acsm_experiments.md

 ## 5. Implementation Details

 From a technical perspective, the setup is fairly straightforward.
-We pulled daily location-level metrics directly from our data warehouse using R’s `DBI` and `dplyr` libraries, focusing on energy delivered during peak and off-peak hours, session counts, uptime, and capacity.
-Each location’s daily data became one row in a panel dataset, where the columns represented the key performance variables and the dates defined a continuous timeline.
+We pull daily location-level metrics directly from our data warehouse using R’s `DBI` and `dplyr` libraries, focusing on energy delivered during peak and off-peak hours, session counts, uptime, and capacity.
+Each location’s daily data is represented in one row in a panel dataset, where the columns contain the key performance variables and the dates defined a continuous timeline.

 A small portion of the raw dataset looks like this: